hasura/graphql-engine/community/boilerplates/jwt-authentication-server/README.md

 The GraphQL engine comes with built in JWT authentication.
 You will need to start the engine with the same secret/key as the JWT auth server using the environment variable `HASURA_GRAPHQL_JWT_SECRET` (HASURA_GRAPHQL_ACCESS_KEY is also required see the docs)

-In your GraphQL engine you will need to add permissions for a user named `user` with read permissions on a table.
+In your GraphQL engine you will need to add permissions for a user named `user` with read permissions on the table and columns.

 A sample CURL command using the above token would be: